 There isn’t a single business out there that hasn’t lost customers.
+Learning how to reduce customer churn is a vital tactic in preserving growth.

 Unfortunately, combating churn is an uphill and ongoing struggle that every business will face as long as they exist.